learninglab-dev/thesimpleworkflow/README.md

 Here are the steps to get started:

 1. make sure your machine has node and git installed (should be no problem if on one of the LL machines)
-2. get into your Development folder (type "cd Development")
+2. get into your Development folder if you have one (type `cd Development`)
 3. type `git clone https://github.com/ll-dev-team/thesimpleworkflow.git` to clone the repository--it will create a new folder for thesimpleworkflow.
 (Alternatively, if you have your own github account you can click the "fork" icon to fork thesimpleworkflow and work on this fork)
 4. type `cd thesimpleworkflow` to change dire
 5. type `npm install`